-Some 200 of Biel’s inhabitants, associations, institutions, artists, writers, and experts et al. will be taking part.
+Some 200 of Biel’s inhabitants, associations, institutions, artists, writers, and experts et al. took part.
 All in all, 36 collaborations have crystallized into contributions to the programme.
 Thomas Hirschhorn and Kathleen Bühler have been developing these collaborations on site since November 2016, in eight fieldwork operations lasting several days by means of research, exchanges, and intensive work discussions with many people from Biel.
 The project reaches out to a wide audience in urban space (to the city’s inhabitants, chance passersby as well as people interested in art or art enthusiasts, young and old) and is open to all free of charge.
 It reflects on themes related to Robert Walser and his work: marginality, artistic failure, and lapsing into silence under the burden of life.

 Thomas Hirschhorn has radically and continually focused on art in public spaces.
 His previous projects are testimonies to this approach, with his Gramsci Monument (2013, New York), Bataille Monument (2002, Kassel), Deleuze Monument (2000, Avignon), and Spinoza Monument (1999, Amsterdam).